 It's no secret that backlinks are incredibly important to demonstrate that your business is an authority in your industry.
 Typical examples for backlinks include guest posts and press placements with relevant media outlets that link back to your website.
 Seeing your business listed beyond your website can act as a form of social currency and proves to consumers that you’re trustworthy and are a brand they should do business with.

 Keep Business Listings Current

 Regardless of whether your brand offers a service or a physical product, wherever your business is listed should reflect the current information.

 Outlets like Google My Business (GMB) or even Yelp should all have the right information regarding your website, hours of operation, locations, and contact methods.
-And with GMB, keeping your listing current can also help to boost your visibility in search results since it integrates directly with Google Maps.
+And with GMB, keeping your listing current can also help to boost your visibility in organic search results since it integrates directly with Google Maps.

 Don’t Neglect Social Media